 Organization Model pursuant to Legislative Decree No. 231/2001

-Bologna Airport’s Organization, Management and Control Model, aims to ensure an internal control system designed to prevent unlawful conduct on the part of its directors, employees, associates and partners, while ensuring fairness and transparency in the conduct of business and corporate activities, to protect the Company’s position and image, the shareholders’ expectations and the employees’ work.
+Bologna Airport’s Organization, Management and Control Model ('Model') aims to guarantee an internal control system designed to prevent unlawful conduct on the part of its directors, employees, associates and partners, while ensuring fairness and transparency in the conduct of business and corporate activities, to protect the Company’s position and image, the shareholders’ expectations and the employees’ work.

 The revised Model consists of a General Part, which contains the principles and objectives of the Model, and the following attachments: